Information Loss in Generalized Symmetry Breaking: Conclusions

 \section{Conclusions}

-In this work, we have introduced an operator–algebraic and information–theoretic framework to study symmetry-breaking patterns of generalized symmetries in two spatial dimensions.
+In this work, we have introduced an operator–algebraic and information–theoretic framework to study {patterns of (generalized) symmetry reduction in theories with generalized symmetries} in two spatial dimensions.
 The central idea is to model the restriction and lifting operations associated with a condensable Frobenius algebra by means of conditional expectations and coarse–graining maps.
 These maps admit explicit Kraus representations determined by the branching coefficients of the condensation, making the construction transparent and computationally tractable.

 From this setting, we extracted an information–theoretic order parameter: the quantum relative entropy between a state and its lifted image.
-This quantity measures the loss of distinguishability induced by condensation, and is bounded universally by the logarithm of the Jones index, which coincides with the quantum dimension of the condensate.
-In this way, the amount of information erased in the restriction process is directly tied to a fundamental invariant of the subfactor.
+This quantity measures the loss of distinguishability induced by condensation, and is bounded universally by the logarithm of {the index of conditional expectation}, which coincides with the quantum dimension of the condensate.
+In this way, the amount of information erased in the restriction process is directly tied to a fundamental algebraic invariant.
 This gives a precise bridge between algebraic structures underlying anyon condensation and entropic measures familiar from quantum information theory.

 We illustrate the general construction through a variety of examples, including abelian $\mathbb{Z}_N$ models, the toric code, and Rep$(S_3)$.
 In each case, the formalism reproduces the expected condensed phases, while providing closed–form entropic expressions and saturation of the universal bound in special regimes.
 We also clarified how dualities correspond to equivalent condensations at the categorical level, showing that our formalism is compatible with known equivalence relations in topological order.